Restrict PDF Access: stop sharing, restrict editing, printing, copy & paste

 Restrict PDF sharing

 If you want to restrict PDF sharing you have to stop authorized users from making copies of PDF files which they can then distribute.
-This can be achieved by locking documents to devices so that when copied to another device they will not open.
+This can be achieved by locking documents to machines or devices so that when copied to another device they will not open.

 The sharing of protected PDF files is of no advantage to users if the recipients do not have the keys that are required to open them.